algorandfoundation/algokit-utils-py/docs/source/capabilities/app-client.md

 When this occurs, you will generally get an error that looks something like: `TransactionPool.Remember: transaction {TRANSACTION_ID}: logic eval error: {ERROR_MESSAGE}.
 Details: pc={PROGRAM_COUNTER_VALUE}, opcodes={LIST_OF_OP_CODES}`.

-The information in that error message can be parsed and when combined with the [source map from compilation](../api/app-deploy.md#compilation-and-template-substitution) you can expose debugging information that makes it much easier to understand what's happening.
+The information in that error message can be parsed and when combined with the [source map from compilation](./app-deploy.md#compilation-and-template-substitution) you can expose debugging information that makes it much easier to understand what's happening.
 The ARC-56 app spec, if provided, can also specify human-readable error messages against certain program counter values and further augment the error message.

 The app client and app factory automatically provide this functionality for all smart contract calls.
 They also expose a function that can be used for any custom calls you manually construct and need to add into your own try/catch `expose_logic_error(e: Error, is_clear: bool = False)`.

-When an error is thrown then the resulting error that is re-thrown will be a [`LogicError` object](todo_paste_url), which has the following fields:
+When an error is thrown then the resulting error that is re-thrown will be a {py:obj}`LogicError <algokit_utils.errors.logic_error.LogicError>`, which has the following fields:

 - `logic_error: Exception` - The original logic error exception
 - `logic_error_str: str` - The string representation of the logic error